 What is an Adjustable Rate Mortgage?

-An adjustable-rate mortgage is a home loan with a variable or fluctuating interest rate.
-Adjustable-rate mortgages are also known as floating or variable-rate mortgages because the interest rate changes over the term.
 Since the rates change throughout the term, the amount the borrower pays per month also changes.
 With ARMs, the interest rate is fixed for the initial period and then changes according to the market values.

 How Do Adjustable Rate Mortgages Work?